How to Prepare for EOFY

 For a comprehensive guide to completing Year End processing in Employment Hero Payroll, refer to our End of Financial Year Guide here.
 We’ve also put together a list of FAQs based on the commonly asked questions around the finalisation event process.
 You can read them here.

-Employment Hero makes EOFY easy.
 Our complete HR, payroll and benefits platform makes record-keeping, reporting and workforce management easy at EOFY.
-Learn more about how we can help you at tax time by speaking with one of our business specialists today.
-Once completed you can do a celebratory dance before you think about preparing for the next financial year.
+Learn more about how we can help you at tax time by speaking with one of our small business specialists today.

 What’s next?